 The effective current table for the Isso_pu current is extracted by the following process.
 The buffer is set to "logic one".
 A Vtable voltage source is inserted between the [Pullup Reference] node and the buffer as shown below.
 This Vtable voltage is swept form -Vcc (typical) to +Vcc (typical) and is relative to the [Pullup Reference] typ/min/max values for the corresponding columns.
-The output is connected to the Vcc (typical) value as shown in Figure 8.
+The output is connected to the Vcc (typical) value as shown below.

-For each of these extractions, the corresponding [GND Clamp] and [POWER Clamp] currents need to be removed.
+High State (logic one) Vcc (or pullup reference typ/min/max value) Vtable PU | Isso pu (function of Vtable from -Vcc to Vcc) <----GND or pulldown reference typ/min/max value) ΡD GND (or pulldown reference typ/min/max value) For each of these extractions, the corresponding [GND Clamp] and [POWER Clamp] currents need to be removed.
 Normally these are negligible.
 However, if on-die terminators exist, the extra currents that are associated with them should be removed from the [ISSO PD] and [ISSO PU] tables.
 The process details are not discussed here, but need to be solved by the modeler.
 Such details may depend upon the contents of the [GND Clamp] and [POWER Clamp] tables and the [GND Clamp Reference] and [POWER Clamp Reference] selections.

-Currents are considered positive when their direction is into the component.

-Other Notes: Simulators can use such tables to calculate modulation coefficients to modulate the original pulldown and pullup currents when a voltage variation on the pullup and pulldown reference nodes is revealed during power and/or ground bounce, and/or SSO simulation events.
+Currents are considered positive when their direction is into the component. | Other Notes: Simulators can use such tables to calculate modulation coefficients to modulate the original pulldown and pullup currents when a voltage variation on the pullup and pulldown reference nodes is revealed during power and/or ground bounce, and/or SSO simulation events.
 To describe the modulation coefficients, a reference algorithm to generate an output response producing Vout(t) for a given load including clamp currents that requires an Iout(t) is shown in terms of pullup table currents Ipu(Vcc-Vout(t)) and pulldown table currents Ipd(Vout(t)).
-See Figure 9.